portellam/deploy-VFIO/README.md

 *UEFI and BIOS compatible.
 **BIOS-only.
+*If UEFI is enabled (and CSM/BIOS is disabled), BIOS-only VGA devices may not be available as Host video output; BIOS-only VGA devices may only be available explicitly for hardware passthrough.*

 ### Disclaimer:
 Use at your own risk.

 Please review your system's specifications and resources.
 Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).

-If UEFI is enabled (and CSM/BIOS is disabled), BIOS-only VGA devices may not be available as Host video output; BIOS-only VGA devices may only be available explicitly for hardware passthrough.